Header graphics: Explain that stuff

-You are here: Home page > A-Z index > Renewable energy
+You are here: Home page > Environment > Renewable energy

 Renewable energy

 Running low on fuel?
 Just zip to the gas station and fill up your tank.
 The only trouble is, you won't be able to do that forever because Earth itself is running low on fuel.
 Most of the energy we use comes from fossil fuels like oil, gas, and coal, which are gradually running out.
 Not only that, using these fuels produces air pollution and carbon dioxide—the gas most responsible for global warming.
 If we want to carry on living our lives in much the same way, we need to switch to cleaner, greener fuel supplies—renewable energy, as it's known.
-Let's take a closer look at what it is and where it comes from.
+This article is a brief, general introduction; we also have lots of detailed articles about the different kinds of renewable energy you can explore when you're ready.

 Photo: Solar energy will come into its own as fossil fuel supplies dwindle and renewables become more economic.
-But at the moment, it supplies only a tiny fraction of world energy.
-Photo by Warren Gretz courtesy of US Department of Energy/NREL.
+But at the moment it supplies only a tiny fraction of world energy.
+Most of the sun-facing roof of this new school in Swanage, England is covered with 50kW of photovoltaic solar panels (only half of which are shown here).
+They save around $4000 (£3000) each year in electricity bills—and inspire students to think about where their energy comes from.

 What is renewable energy?